Azure-Samples/iot-edge-opc-plc/README.md

                                contains the nodes to be created in the OPC UA address space (multiple comma separated
                                filenames supported), use ModelCompiler.cmd <
-                               ModelDesign> to compile.
+                               ModelDesign> to compile
       --nf, --nodesfile=VALUE
-                             the filename that contains the list of nodes to be created in the OPC UA address space.
+                             the filename that contains the list of nodes to be created in the OPC UA address space
 ```